gary-funck/parallel-merge-sort/README.md

 [UPC](https://upc-lang.org/assets/Uploads/spec/upc-lang-spec-1.3.pdf) programming language.
 The hybrid implementation combines UPC and OpenMP.
 The UPC programs were compiled with the [GNU UPC](http://gccupc.org/) compiler.
+Gary also re-implemented the UPC benchmarks into MPI programs that make use of MPI-3 one-sided (RMA) operations.

 This project is open source, per the [GNU GPL](http://www.gnu.org/licenses/gpl.html) license.